-- 1. Study needs time, peace and comfort, whereas employment needs the same thing.
-Someone says it is impossible to combine those two because one distracts one another.
-Do you think this is realistic in our life today? - 2.
-Some people think that life experience is more important than the formal education provided is schools and universities.
-How far do you agree with this statement, and provide examples? - 3.
+- 1. Some people think that life experience is more important than the formal education provided is schools and universities.
+How far do you agree with this statement, and provide examples? #102 - 2.
 Younger employees have more skills, knowledge and more motivated than older employees.
-To what extent do you agree or disagree, support your argument with your own experience? - 4.
+To what extent do you agree or disagree, support your argument with your own experience? #103 - 3.
 Medical technology can increase life expectancy.
-Is it a blessing or curse?
+Is it a blessing or curse? #96

-- 5. In a cashless society, people use more credit cards.
+- 4. In a cashless society, people use more credit cards.
 Cashless society seems to be a reality, and how realistic do you think it is?
-What are the advantages and disadvantages of this phenomenon? - 6.
+What are the advantages and disadvantages of this phenomenon? - 5.
 The time people devote in job leaves very little time for personal life.
 How widespread is the problem?
-What problem will this shortage of time causes? - 7.
+What problem will this shortage of time causes? #75 - 6.
 Effective learning requires time, comfort and peace so it is impossible to combine study and employment.
 Study and employment distract one from another.
 To what extent do you think the statements are realistic?
-Support your opinion with examples? - 8.
-Whether design of buildings will have a positive or negative impact on people's life and work? - 9.
+Support your opinion with examples? #106 - 7.
+Do you think the design of building affects positively or negatively where people live and work? #72 - 8.
 It is important to maintain the balance between work and other aspects of one's life such as family and leisure activities.
-Please give your opinion about how important to maintain the balance and why some people think it is hard to do? - 10.
-Global problems related to governments and international organizations, what are the problems and what is your opinion? - 11.
+Please give your opinion about how important to maintain the balance and why some people think it is hard to do?#39 - 9.
+Global problems are related to governments and international organizations, what are the problems and what is your opinion? #98 - 10.
 Governments promise continuous economic growth, but it's actually an illusion.
 Some people think that governments should abandon this.
-Please talk about the validity and the implications. - 12.
+Please talk about the validity and the implications. #105 - 11.
 The lazy journalism has become commonplace in today's digitalized world.
 Explain what is it and the cause of it.
-How do you define "lazy" journalism and what is the cause? - 13.
+How do you define "lazy" journalism and what is the cause? #104 - 12.
 Government should allocate sources prior to the technology research, do you agree or disagree?
-Give your own experience and examples. - 14.
+Give your own experience and examples. - 13.
 What do you think of bidding to host sports events?
 Is it a blessing or a curse?
-Give your opinions. - 15.
+Give your opinions. #107 - 14.
 The only way to reduce air pollution is to increase the prices of fuels for vehicles.
-What is your opinion and explain with your own experiences and examples. - 16.
+What is your opinion and explain with your own experiences and examples. #108 - 15.
 Some people see prisons as the place where criminals should be punished, while some people think their primary function should be to teach them how to lead better lives.
-What is your opinion about the main function of time spent in prison, punishment or rehabilitation?
+What is your opinion about the main function of time spent in prison, punishment or rehabilitation? #109 - 16.
+When you look for a job, some people think salary is more important while others think work condition is more important.
+Which one do you agree with? #110 - 17.
+Governments should allocate sources prior to the technology research, do you agree or disagree?
+Give your own experience and examples. #101 - 18.
+With the increase of digital media available online, the role of the library has become obsolete.
+Universities should only procure digital materials rather than constantly textbooks.
+Discuss both the advantages and disadvantages of this position and give your own point of view. #86